Laurie Mylroie

 Laurie Mylroie (born July 22, 1953) is an American author and analyst who has written extensively on Iraq and the war on terror.
 The National Interest first published this work in an article entitled, "The World Trade Center Bombing: Who is Ramzi Yousef?
 And Why it Matters."
 In her book Study of Revenge (2000), Mylroie laid out her argument that the Iraqi regime under Saddam Hussein had sponsored the 1993 World Trade Center bombing and subsequent terrorist attacks.
 She claimed those attacks were part of an ongoing war that Saddam waged against America following the cease-fire to the 1991 Gulf War.
 Less than a year after her book was published, the September 11 attacks occurred.
 Mylroie subsequently adopted the view that Saddam had been responsible for the attacks, defending it on many occasions, including before the 9/11 Commission.

 Mylroie's writings are considered to have been influential among neoconservatives during the buildup to the 2003 invasion of Iraq.
 Several of them praised Study of Revenge, including ex-CIA Director James Woolsey, who called it "brilliant and brave" in his blurb for the dust jacket of the book.

-Mylroie has been criticized by numerous terrorism experts, including Peter Bergen, Daniel Benjamin, Richard Clarke and Dr. Robert S. Leiken, all of whom point out that Mylroie's theories rely on dubious larkrassumptions and were thoroughly refuted by analysts and investigators at the CIA, the FBI, the NTSB, and other investigatory bodies.
+Mylroie has been criticized by numerous terrorism experts, including Peter Bergen, Daniel Benjamin, Richard Clarke and Dr. Robert S. Leiken, all of whom point out that Mylroie's theories rely on dubious assumptions and were thoroughly refuted by analysts and investigators at the CIA, the FBI, the NTSB, and other investigatory bodies.